rhld16/zwift-offline/README.md

 Setting up zoffline requires two primary steps.
 First, zoffline must be installed and run on a system before running Zwift (either on the system running Zwift or on another locally networked system).
 Second, Zwift must be configured to use zoffline instead of the official Zwift server.

 ### Step 1: Install zoffline
-There are three ways with which to install and run zoffline depending on your platform:
+There are four ways with which to install and run zoffline depending on your platform:

 <details><summary>Simplest (Windows only)</summary>
 To install zoffline on Windows: